Available for pre-order now. Expected to ship in July 2019.

-Massive's Women of Science Tarot Deck is a game of cards that helps us tell stories about our future based on principles of science.
-This deck was made possible by over 300 amazing backers on Kickstarter.
+Our Women of Science Tarot Deck is a card game that helps us tell stories about our future based on principles of science.
+This unique tarot deck was made possible by more than 300 amazing Kickstarter backers.

-The full deck is composed of 78 matte cards measuring 2.75" x 4.75".
-The 22 major arcana cards feature a fundamental scientific concept, like extinction, diversity or gravity.
-The 56 minor arcana cards feature women who have changed the course of STEM.
+The major arcana cards feature a fundamental scientific concept, like extinction, diversity or gravity.
+The 56 minor arcana cards feature inspirational women who have changed the course of STEM.
+We're proud to be creating a feminist tarot deck that values diversity and representation.
 Every card is illustrated by neuroscientist and comic artist Matteo Farinella.

-Each box includes printed gameplay instructions (perfect for tarot beginners).
-You'll also receive a digital guidebook with information about each featured scientist, teaching guidelines for educators, and the names of our Kickstarter backers.
+- Includes printed instructions (perfect for tarot beginners) and a digital guidebook with information about each scientist and teaching guidelines for educators

 Please Note: Product images are illustrations of how we expect the end product to look.
-The final product may slightly differ in appearance from what's shown here.
+The cards may slightly differ in appearance from what's shown here.

 Science Tarot FAQ

 Is this science?
 No, it's a game!
 For fun, and coincidentally, learning.
 There's a great, long history of card games as tools for communal storytelling.
 The tarot deck has been used since the 15th century as a framework for communal storytelling, soothsaying and prediction.
 We’ve updated our tarot to reflect our scientific, 21st century curiosity for shaping the world.
 It's a modern, feminist tarot deck that anyone can enjoy.